 Start by sauting 2 chicken breasts seasoned with 1 teaspoon curry powder, salt, and white pepper (or black pepper) in 1 Tablespoon coconut oil until cooked through.
 Remove to a plate then set aside.

 There are SO many curry powders available at the grocery store, it can kind of make your head spin.
-That said, I’ve always used Tone’s curry powder which I can find for a great price at $1.20, plus we love the taste.
-I also buy Tone’s white pepper to use for Asian/Thai dishes.
+That said, I’ve always used Tone’s curry powder which I can find for a great price at $1.20, plus we simply love the taste.
+I also buy Tone’s white pepper to use in Indian/Asian/Thai dishes.